zaiyan-alam/dna-sequence-workflow/data/test.md

   Use the [ACCESS Pegasus Documentation](https://access-ci.atlassian.net/wiki/spaces/ACCESSdocumentation/pages/129140407/ACCESS+Pegasus) to configure a basic setup for [ACCESS Pegasus workflows](https://github.com/pegasus-isi/ACCESS-Pegasus-Examples).
 It's recommended that you try to  execute the sample workflows first listed in the documentation in order to avoid any errors, they are simple and easy to execute.
-* After the setup is complete and you are able to run the sample ACCESS-Pegasus workflows successfully, we need to configure a new SSH key to be used for file transfers(by `scp` protocol) in our Alphafold workflow.
+* After the setup is complete and you are able to run the sample ACCESS-Pegasus workflows successfully, next we need to configure a new SSH key to be used for file transfers(by `scp` protocol) in our Alphafold workflow.
 Go to homepage on https://access.pegasus.isi.edu, then open up a shell navigating `Clusters --> Shell Access`.
   ```